hectormenendez/giro/README.rst

 - Added Database shortcuts for SELECT and INSERT; User can now change Fetching style.
 - Organized DB Library; Improved consistency in DB Methods; Added DB->update() and DB->delete() shortcuts;
 - Updated default-installation-controller for latest version.
+- Library autoloader support for Libraries stored in subdirectories
+- Added DB->istable() [mysql driver only]
+- Added Library::samefile() and updated DB::__construct() to use it.
+- Application_Model now extends Library and other Small fixes.